 A: Yes.
 We do not have a non-member early registration price.
 We would be happy to add you to our maiing list and send you our quarterly magazine, which is a benefit of membership.

 Q: Why are volunteers important at the convention?

-A: Our convention is run entirely by volunteers, from the directors to the registration staff.
+A: Our convention is run entirely by volunteers, from the director to the registration staff.
 Our volunteer workers help keep costs to a minimum while continuing to provide an excellent conference.

 Q: What do volunteers do at the convention?

 A: We are looking for mature, responsible, reliable adults to volunteer in a variety of positions at our convention including booth hosts for speakers, workshop hosts, and registration volunteers.